plblum/jivs/docs/Configuring.md

     ```

 - `modify()` provides access to an existing ValueHost.
 Specify the value host name and optionally an object
-that includes label, group, enabling tools, parsers, and more.
+that includes label, group, enabling tools, parsers, formatters, and more.
     ```ts
     adapter.modify('Field1');
     adapter.modify('Field1', 'New Label');  // update the label adapter.modify('Field1', {
         label: 'New Label',
         group: 'group name',
-        parserLookupKey: 'MyParser'
+        parserLookupKey: 'MyParser',
+        formatterLookupKey: LookupKey.Currency
     });
     ```